Phatkone/vmanage_dia_python/README.md

+# Cisco SD-WAN vManage DIA Dynamic Updater

+## Purpose
+This tool dynamically updates a Data Prefix List in vManage with Microsoft o365 IPv4 addresses.
+Additional DIA addresses and subnets can be added through the configuration file as IPv4 addresses or FQDNs (no wildcards).

-dynamic updating of split tunneling destinations for Cisco FTD/ASA and vManage
+dynamic updating of split tunneling destinations for vManage

 dia-config.json contains all required configurables.